dendronhq/dendron/packages/plugin-core/assets/notes/vault.main/dendron.md

 ### Workspace
 In Dendron, your **workspace** is a folder that contains all your notes.
 Depending on your operating system, Dendron has a different default location for the **workspace**.

-### Vaults
+### Vaults 🚧
 Your workspace is made up of **vaults**.
 You can think of a vault as a git repository.
-By default, Dendron creates the *vault.main* folder to store all yoru notes.
+By default, Dendron creates the *vault.main* folder to store all your notes.
 Dividing your notes by vaults has some of the following benefits:
 - you can separate private notes that you want to keep local (`vault.secret`) from notes you want to sync
-- 🚧 you can import vaults from third parties
+- you can import vaults from third parties
-- 🚧 you can publish and collaborate with just the notes in a specific vault
+- you can publish and collaborate with just the notes in a specific vault

 ### Hierarchies